 There have been many books published about Route 66.
-A simple web search turns up over 75 different non-fiction books with "Route 66" in the title and virtually all that I have checked were published in the last 25 years and a significant majority in the last dozen years.
+A simple web search turns up over 75 different non-fiction books with "Route 66" in the title and virtually all that I have checked were published in the last 25 years and a significant majority in the last fifteen years.
 In addition there are even some books that are fiction and perhaps the title comes from the author trying to capitalize on the highway as a setting or backdrop to their novel.
 There are map sets and calendars and videos listed as well.
 I think that most of these books were written to enhance the knowledge of Route 66 among us readers.
 Few of us have the budget to buy every book so where does one begin?

-In my opinion the two very best Route 66 books are the two earliest comprehensive books published twenty-five years ago: Route 66 by Susan Kelly (photographs by Quinta Scott) originally published in 1988 and Route 66 The Mother Road by Michael Wallis which followed in 1990.
+In my opinion the two very best Route 66 books are the two earliest comprehensive books published about thirty years ago: Route 66 by Susan Kelly (photographs by Quinta Scott) originally published in 1988 and Route 66 The Mother Road by Michael Wallis which followed in 1990.
 Both books are extremely well-researched and well-written by people who knew and understood the highway's history and its context within twentieth century America.
 Either book or, even better, both books (there is less overlap than one would expect) will serve not only as an introduction to Route 66 but also a solid history of the old road.

 There have been other comprehensive Route 66 books published since the time of these two.
 One might think that a book published later would somehow be better.
 After all, additional research is possible and more facts may be discovered.
 I have purchased some of these other books and read others and most have excellent photography, illustrations and layout.
 But assuming that the reader has already read the two early pioneering books mentioned above, the reader may think, as I do, that some of these newer books have simply not added much to the history and understanding of Route 66 itself and a few books have been flat-out disappointing to me.
-Two books in particular were so riddled with errors even at the time that they were published that it is remarkable to me that they even were so.
+Three books in particular are so riddled with errors even at the time that they were published that it is remarkable to me that they even were so.
 Some of these later efforts make the two early books cited above stand out that much more.

 One key element of these two early books is the abundance of first person interviews of people who lived and worked on the old road during its developmental years and/or during its later halcyon years.
 I do not think that either Susan Kelly or Michael Wallis, as excellent writers as they are, could duplicate their landmark books today if they were beginning from scratch.
 Those interviews that were conducted in the 1980s made their books so very special by giving the reader a direct connection to the entrepreneurship and life on the old road.
 Most of the interviewees were in their 60s and 70s or even older back then.
 Now add up to thirty years to those ages to get to today and sadly nearly all of the featured people have left us: Jack Rittenhouse, Gladys Cutberth, Howard Litch, Lucille Hamons, Homer Ehresman, Russell Soulsby, Lillian Redman, Juan Delgadillo, Buster Burris, Bobby Troup, Lyman Riley (Meramec Caverns), Francis Marten (Our Lady of the Highway), Red Chaney (Red's Giant Hamburg), Will Rogers Jr., etc. And there are countless others mentioned briefly in either book who have surely passed by now too.
 Those interviews and these two books can not be duplicated anymore.
 The time has passed.